cschladetsch/Cpp23ConsoleAstar/Readme.md

 This project is open source and available under the [MIT License](LICENSE).

+## Limitations and Future Improvements

+- The current implementation may not always find the optimal path in all scenarios.
+- Performance can be improved for larger grids or more complex obstacle patterns.
+- The visualisation is basic and could be enhanced for better clarity.

+Future work could focus on optimizing the algorithm, improving the heuristic function, and enhancing the visualisation capabilities.

 ## Contact

-If you have any questions or feedback, please open an issue on the GitHub repository.
+If you have any questions, feedback, or suggestions for improvement, please open an issue on the GitHub repository.